resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 ### BAR recently updated the custom keybind format, and I am now missing grid hotkeys while using a default preset.
 How do I fix?

-One of the biggest changes is with the new `uikeys.txt` format is that you can now include other preset files by using `keyload`.
+One of the biggest changes with the new `uikeys.txt` format is that you can now include other preset files by using `keyload`.
 This might allow you to create a couple different presets (for example, one for playing and one for spectating or casting) and easily change between them by editing a single line in your uikeys.txt.
 But to address the question directly, you would make a uikeys.txt which includes only the following:
 ```
 unbindall
 keyload luaui/configs/hotkeys/gridmenu_keys.txt